-The device continues to execute the programming routine (c) on the RAM to download new program data from the host controller and programs it into the erased flash blocks.
-When the programming is completed, set the program/erase protection of that flash area in the user's program to ON.
+The device continues to execute the programming routine (c) on the built-in RAM to download new program data from the external host controller and programs it into the erased Flash blocks.
+When the programming is completed, set the program/erase protection of that Flash area in the user's program to ON.

-Figure 6.11 Procedure that a Programming Routine is Transferred from External Host (5)
+Figure 6.11 Procedure that Programming Routine is Transferred from External Host Controller (5)

-The flash memory is set to normal mode by reset.
-After reset, the CPU will start operation along with the new application program.
+The Flash memory is set to normal mode by reset.
+After reset, the micro controller will start operation along with the new application program.

-Figure 6.12 Procedure that a Programming Routine is Transferred from External Host (6)
+Figure 6.12 Procedure that Programming Routine is Transferred from External Host Controller (6)